 Read more about here

-Since 2011 David Dangoor and members of the Dangoor Family have very generously supported the Dangoor Next Generation Programme.
-This is an innovative programme which aims to support some of the most marginalised and vulnerable young people in the country.
-Over 90% of those who complete the expedition phase of the programme are engaged in employment, education or training, within three months of returning home.
+Since 2011 the Exilarch's Foundation, David Dangoor and members of the Dangoor Family have very generously supported British Exploring Society; firstly through the Dangoor Next Generation Programme (DNG), (running since 2011) and more recently the foundation have also supported our first land and sea programme for young people with disabilities.
+Both programmes aim to support some of the most marginalised and vulnerable young people in the country.
+On DNG, 95% of those who complete the expedition phase of the programme are engaged in employment, education or training, within three months of returning home.
 Find out more about Dangoor Education here

 Read more about the Foundation here